yhfudev/powerautosave/README.md

 ## What it is

-This project include the document and scripts to setup servers in home network to sleep when idle.
+This project include the documents and scripts to setup servers in home network to sleep when it's idle, and wake up when request arrives automatically without human involved.
 It can be used for NAS/media/backup server which required 24/7 up time.

 The basic ideal is to put a sever to suspend state when host idle is detected; and the router, which installed with a wol script, will send out a WOL packet once it detect another host initiates an access request to the suspended server.
 The server will then power on when received the WOL packet.